Lang/Lit/Music - Ukulele - Ukes 4 Fun!

 Group members have varied skills but many have progressed through the beginner stages of Ukulele playing and now focus on extending and developing their skills, techniques and knowledge as well as practising individual group arrangements for many different songs and genres.
 With the members supporting each other and happy to share their own experiences, learning, playing and singing is so much fun!
 We have now developed and produced Songbooks 1 & 2 as well as Folk Songs and Rock ‘n Roll collections.
 The Group was working on compiling Songbook 3 when Covid struck!

-And all those new skills are put to good use from time to time when Ukes 4 Fun ‘hit the road’ to play at church fetes, local music festivals and residential care homes.
-The group has recently agreed to open up membership to those who play complementary string instruments, including the mandolin, guitar, and banjo as well as percussion accompaniments.
+And all those new skills were put to good use from time to time when Ukes 4 Fun Group expanded their skills to perform at church fetes, local music festivals and residential homes – and we hope to again in the future!
+The group also welcomes those who play complementary instruments, including the mandolin, guitar, and banjo as well as percussion accompaniments.

 A warm invitation is extended to anyone who thinks they would like to join the group, to come along one Friday morning to meet everyone and see/hear us in action.
 A basic knowledge of your instrument (soprano, concert, tenor) is required to enable you to get the most out of what the group has to offer.
 The group meets just before 10am and finishes around 12.00, when we can use Kingsland’s friendly, welcoming café.
 For further details, please make contact with the group leader via the Bluebird contact button at the side of the page.